cancerevo/GENE_520_CRISPR_screen/README.md

 Next you may want to provide brief description of how your package is used.
 Greater Details can be provided in the **Tutorial** or **API**.

+## Workshop 3

+Severals tasks we might be assigned

+1. Report the ~10~ most adaptive gene losses in NNK-induced malignant transformation
+2. Plot a histogram of P-value abundances in the dataset
+3. Compare how adaptation proceeds in

 ## Acknowledgements/Manuscript

 CRISPRko screen data is from [this manuscript](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10915513/).